andrewbrg/rulepilot/README.md

 Rule introspection is built into `RulePilot` and can be used to inspect a rule and get information about it.

-when `RulePilot` introspects a rule it attempts to determine, for each distinct result set in the rule, the distribution of inputs which will satisfy the rule in a manner which evaluates to said result.
+When `RulePilot` introspects a rule it attempts to determine, for each distinct result in the rule, the distribution of inputs which will satisfy the rule resolving to said result provided an input constraint.

-What this means is that given any rule, the introspection feature will return all the possible input combinations which the rule can be evaluated against which will result in all the possible outputs the rule can have.
+For example, using introspection we can ask Rule Pilot the following question:

+> Given rule A, If I evaluate the rule with a value X = 100, what are all the possible values of Y for which the rule will
+> evaluate to a result, and what results would the rule evaluate to?

 This is a useful feature when you want to know what inputs will result in a specific output, or what inputs will result in a specific output distribution.